Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/References.md

 Jarrow, R., & Turnbull, S. (1995).
 Pricing derivatives on financial securities subject to credit risk.

 Merton, R. C. (1974).
-On the pricing of corporate debt: The risk structure of interest rates.
+On the pricing of corporate debt: The risk structure of interest rates

 Pykhtin, M., & Zhu, S. (2006).
 A guide to modeling counterparty credit risk.